Updated: May 25th, 2025

 Stage three is when your body is crying out for help.
 Fatigue begins to set in, and quality of life is impacted in more significant ways.
 When chronic stress is the norm, all of your body systems struggle.
 And since your body can’t process one kind of stressor differently than another, it will continue trying to protect you from that stress regardless of actual danger.
 It puts other functions (including reproduction, digestion and immune function) on hold to focus on making cortisol.

-This is where you may feel tired all the time, become irritable and moody, have a drop in libido, trouble with focus, and be unable to get quality sleep.
+This is when you may feel tired all the time, become irritable and moody, have a drop in libido, trouble with focus, and be unable to get quality sleep.
 These are the “danger” signs that you’re headed towards a terrible crash.

 After a while, your body simply can’t produce that kind of cortisol any longer.
 While there’s still a little, it’s not enough to carry out normal body functioning.
 This stage brings constant fatigue, depression and/or anxiety, severe brain fog, and extreme hormonal imbalances.
 Just getting through a day can seem impossible.